New to Scouts?

 DOES THE PACK SUBSIDIZE PART OF THE PROGRAM?

-Not directly.
-However, Scouts participate in one fund-raising activity (popcorn sale) per year.
+Yes, Scouts participate in one fund-raising activity (popcorn sale) per year.
 Funds raised through the popcorn sale benefit the entire Pack.
 Funds raised help cover some, but not all, of the costs associated with our annual winter campout.
 It also helps pay for awards and other recognition the boys and girls earn.

 HOW OFTEN ARE THE MEETINGS?